 First, start with a good brand of stone ground grits.
 Most brands you come across will be smaller local mills from the South.

-Sometimes stone ground grits can be found at local grocery stores but if you cannot find a brand, I recommend ordering grits from Palmetto Farms, Marsh Hen Mill, The Old Mill, or Cotton Hills Farm.
+Sometimes stone ground grits can be found at local grocery stores but if you cannot find a brand, I recommend ordering grits from Palmetto Farms, Marsh Hen Mill, or The Old Mill.
 For this recipe, you will need 1 cup of grits.

 Water